amitdubeyup/coding-learning-resources/python/README.md

 			 ```

 150. **What are some best practices for Python programming?**
-	- Follow PEP 8
+	- Follow PEP 8 and use a linter (e.g., flake8, pylint).
-	- Write readable and maintainable code
+	- Write readable and maintainable code (clear naming, modular functions).
-	- Use virtual environments
+	- Use virtual environments for dependency isolation.
-	- Write tests
+	- Write tests and use test automation (pytest, tox).
-	- Use list comprehensions and generators
+	- Use list comprehensions and generators for concise code.
-	- Handle exceptions properly
+	- Handle exceptions properly and catch specific exceptions.
-	- Document your code
+	- Document your code with docstrings and generate docs with Sphinx.
+	- Organize code into packages/modules with clear structure.
+	- Use type hints for clarity and tooling support.
+	- Perform code reviews and use version control (git).

 ## Advanced Type Hints & Typing Best Practices